PythonCoder8/weather-cli/README.md

 ```
 When running the program it will prompt the user to enter a city.
 To be specific and make sure that it shows the weather of the right city, type in the country too.

-For example, if you wanted to find the weather of Toronto, you would type:
+For example, if you wanted to find the weather in Toronto, you would type:

 ```
 Toronto, CA